“FRANCISCO ALEGRE, Childhood is the homeland”

 This project BARNACAS II; Francisco Alegre, is a long term documentary, featuring the historical memory of the pre-Olympic slums in an “augmented narrative” format, a transmedia platform.

 It focuses on the children of the first slum dwellers, the second generation, the forgotten generation from that specific slum period.
 They are children the from the 60´s.
 Their generation has lived the Transition from dictator to democracy and attended the demolition of what had has been once their homes.

-The Transmedia Immersion is made through multiple channels or different platforms, simultaneously, complementary, and they will support each other:
+The Transmedia Immersion is made through multiple channels or different platforms, simultaneously, complementary, and they support each other:

-See also the next related posts.
+See also the next related posts for more details.